turingschool/front-end-curriculum/projects/m1-static-comp-2.md

 ---

 ## Specification
-The static comp challenge is a series of three challenges to keep you working that HTML/CSS muscle. :muscle: You will be asked to recreate a static comp, with each growing in complexity.
-For each challenge, you'll be given a static comp and asked to recreate it.
-Don't worry, we'll give you a bit of creative license, however the objective is to build something that respects the integrity of the original design.
+This exercise is to keep you working that HTML/CSS muscle.
 Once you get into the workforce - building out comps that reflect the designer's choice in layout, spacing, font, imagery, and color to the smallest detail is a requirement.

+This used to be a mod 1 project that students had to do in addition to their main projects.
+Y'all got this! :muscle:

 ### Things to Note
  - We have not provided you with any assets, nor native files.
 You will have to source assets on your own per the creative license guidelines below.